Inedo/inedo-docs/ProGet/advanced/feed-replication.md

 This setup will propagate all package pushes or deletes in any of the 3 installations across all others.

-Please note: this configuration requires 3 ProGet Enterprise licenses for the represented production environments.
+{.attention .best-practice} Note that this configuration requires 3 ProGet Enterprise licenses for the represented production environments.
 Testing instances would require additional licensing.
-To learn more about the benefits of High Availability Test Environments, read [this article](https://blog.inedo.com/proget-free-to-proget-enterprise).
+To learn more about the benefits of High Availability Test Environments, see our [ProGet Free to ProGet Enterprise blog article](https://blog.inedo.com/proget-free-to-proget-enterprise).

 ### Partial Replication {#partial}